Wednesday, January 18, 2017

 The rectangles along the bottom of each day are one thing that has always been there from week to week.
 That square is where I write my blog posts for the day.
 The computer/blog section is where I'll write stuff I'm doing online or for my blog - taking pictures, writing up posts, events/actions on my video games, certain social media things I need to keep track of, etc. The top section is where I'll write in my activities in the real world - bike rides, meetings with friends, budgeting/paying bills, pet sitting, etc. The far left column is usually determined by my needs for the week.
 This week I had quite a few things I needed to remember to do/buy, so there wasn't as much space as there normally is for my weekly check lists (skincare & plant care, found instead in Monday's column).
 I suppose I could have done away with the steps, but by that point I had already come to terms with the location of my weekly checklists.

-My daily routine has become: wake up; feed Pebbles; shower; check my plants on Ultima Online; start training whatever skill I'm currently training on my character; use down time from training to wash dishes, switch out wax in warmers, clean litter box, and tidy house; comment, read, and respond to comments in the blogosphere; work on two wax review blog posts for the day; work on miscellaneous blog posts; grab food for lunch, usually leftovers; return my attentions to UO and work on whatever tasks I've set for myself for the day; get off the computer around 6:00 PM and start cooking supper; finish cooking dinner, eat with Michael, and talk about our day; hang with Michael until we both go to bed.
+My daily routine has become: wake up; feed Pebbles; shower; check my plants on Ultima Online; start training whatever skill I'm currently training on my character; use down time from training to wash dishes, switch out wax in warmers, clean litter box, and tidy house; comment, read, and respond to comments in the blogosphere; work on two wax review blog posts for the day; work on miscellaneous blog posts; grab food for lunch, usually leftovers; return my attentions to UO and work on whatever tasks I've set for myself for the day; get off the computer around 6:00 PM and start cooking supper; finish cooking dinner, eat with M, and talk about our day; hang with M until we both go to bed.

 Perhaps not the most exciting life to others, but the routine feels nice.
 It's nice to know what I'm "supposed" to do each day.
 The routine keeps me from sitting around, staring at a computer, doing nothing.